online-ml/beaver/README.md

 <h1>🦫 Beaver • MLOps for (online) machine learning</h1>

-**🚧 Beaver is not yet meant to be used seriously.
-But feel free to use for inspiration and educative purposes 🏗**
+**🚧 The purpose of Beaver is to package [this](https://github.com/MaxHalford/taxi-demo-rp-mz-rv-rd-st) proof-of-concept.
+Beaver is not yet meant to be used seriously.
+Feel welcome to use it for inspiration and educative purposes though 🏗**

 <div align="center" >
   <img src="https://user-images.githubusercontent.com/8095957/202878607-9fa71045-6379-436e-9da9-41209f8b39c2.png" width="25%" align="right" />